Félix-Roland Moumié: Biography

 In April 1958, he attended the "Conference of Independent African States" organized by the Ghanaian President Kwame Nkrumah.
 He befriended Frantz Fanon, who represented the Algerian FLN.
-Accompanied by Osendé Afana, he went to Congo in 1960 to meet with President Patrice Lumumba, who had shown sympathy for the upecist cause, but who was then overthrown by Colonel Mobutu's troops, who drove them out of the country.
+Accompanied by Osendé Afana, he went to Congo in 1960 to meet with President Patrice Lumumba, who had shown sympathy for the UPC cause, but who was then overthrown by Colonel Mobutu's troops, who drove them out of the country.

 Knowing that he was constantly under surveillance by the French intelligence services, he ensured that he never flew over French territory and avoided the airspace of the countries that were members of the French Community.
 He feared that his plane would be intercepted, as the plane of Ahmed Ben Bella and FLN leaders was in 1956.
 He lived mainly between Ghana and Guinea where he sought to gain support for the UPC.